History of Robert F. Kennedy in Timeline

 Robert F. Kennedy

-On November 20, 1925, Robert Francis Kennedy, also known as RFK, was born.
-He later became a prominent American politician and lawyer, serving as the 64th United States attorney general and a U.S. senator from New York.
+Robert Francis Kennedy, also known as RFK, was born on November 20, 1925.
+He later became an American politician and lawyer, serving as the 64th United States Attorney General and a U.S. Senator from New York.

 Others born on this day/year

-In 1938, Robert Kennedy moved to London with his family.
-Kennedy's father served as the U.S. ambassador to the Court of St James's from 1938 to 1940.
+In 1938, Robert F. Kennedy's family moved to London, where his father served as the U.S. ambassador to the Court of St James's.

-In 1943, six weeks before his 18th birthday, Robert Kennedy enlisted in the United States Naval Reserve as a seaman apprentice.
-This marked the beginning of his military service.
+In 1943, six weeks before his 18th birthday, Robert F. Kennedy enlisted in the United States Naval Reserve as a seaman apprentice.

-In August 1944, Robert Kennedy's oldest brother, Joseph P. Kennedy Jr., died when his bomber exploded during Operation Aphrodite.
-This event deeply affected Robert and his family.
+In August 1944, Robert Kennedy's oldest brother, Joseph Jr., died when his bomber exploded during a volunteer mission known as Operation Aphrodite.
+This profoundly affected Robert and his family.

 November 1944: Relocated to Bates College

-In November 1944, Robert Kennedy was relocated to Bates College in Lewiston, Maine, where he continued his education as part of the V-12 Navy College Training Program.
+In November 1944, Robert Kennedy was relocated to Bates College in Lewiston, Maine from Harvard.

 June 1945: Returned to Harvard